 It’s never too early or too late to start investing for a better future.
 Here’s what you need to know about investing in your 30s.

-Don’t Delay Having a Plan: Three Goals for Your 30s
+Don’t Delay Creating A Plan: Three Goals For Your 30s

 Sometimes your plan doesn’t go as planned, and having an adequate emergency fund can help ensure those hiccups don’t affect the rest of your goals.

 An emergency fund (at Betterment, we refer to it as a "Safety Net" goal) should contain enough money to cover your basic expenses for a minimum of three to six months.

 You may need more than that estimate depending on your career, which may or may not be one in which finding new work happens quickly.
 Also, depending on how much risk you want to take with these funds, you may need a buffer on top of that amount.